daniifrim/ddf_reels_bot/README.md

 - `/start` - Initiates the bot and displays a welcome message
 - `/help` - Shows help information about how to use the bot
+- `/stats` - **(Admin only)** Displays bot statistics and performance metrics
+- `/version` - **(Admin only)** Shows bot version and environment information

+## User Authorization

+You can restrict who can use the bot by setting the `AUTHORIZED_USERS` environment variable.
+This should be a comma-separated list of Telegram usernames.
+If this variable is empty, anyone can use the bot.

+## Admin Access

+Set the `ADMIN_USERS` environment variable with a comma-separated list of Telegram user IDs to grant administrative access to certain users.
+Admins can access statistics and other administrative commands.

+## Monitoring and Logging

+The bot now includes comprehensive monitoring and logging capabilities:

+- Detailed logs are stored in the `logs` directory with daily rotation
+- Usage statistics are tracked and can be viewed with the `/stats` command
+- Error tracking with detailed information for troubleshooting

 ## Customization